ClathomasPrime/linear-prefs/tex/notes.md

     Concurrent with previous paper, but focusing on single-peaked (with a bit more detail)

+Cool thing for later: application to matching
+====

+[!]
+"The Uniqueness of Stable Matchings" http://pareto.uab.es/jmasso/pdf/ClarkCTE2006.pdf

+    Defines "no crossing" for bipartite systems with preferences;
+    studies how it relates to single crossing;
+    shows it gives really good matchings.

 How I first found single crossing:
 =====